brentp/echtvar/README.md

 ```

 This will extract the "AC" field from the INFO and labeled as "gnomad_AC" when
 later used to annotate a VCF.
+Note that it's important to give a description/unique prefix lke "`gnomad_`" so
+as not to collide with fields already in the query VCF.

 We can add more fields like this: